fleetdm/fleet/docs/REST API/rest-api.md

 Sends a command to lock the specified macOS, Linux, or Windows host.
 The host is locked once it comes online.

+To lock a macOS host, the host must have MDM turned on.
+To lock a Windows or Linux host, the host must have [scripts enabled](https://fleetdm.com/docs/using-fleet/scripts).

 `POST /api/v1/fleet/hosts/:id/lock`

 #### Parameters